 A great question most writers ponder besides “where’s my pen?” is how do I find my voice?
 This question usually alludes to a writer’s desire to generate writing that is distinct and recognizable in style.
 Such a task can feel daunting as a writer’s voice is the platform that makes their ideas stand tall and confident.

 “Voice” is the quality of being able to speak for yourself as yourself.
 In other words, your perspective and individuality color how you describe the world around you.
 Being able to tap into this uniqueness makes for compelling reading.
 Not only this, but defining your voice makes learning and channeling other perspectives possible.
-All this makes for a versatile writer who can produce content for any client.
+All this makes for a versatile writer who can take on content writing jobs from and for any client.

 Here are three ways to define your voice, stretch the boundaries of what that voice is capable of, and discover who else that voice could be: